jcolag/uManage/README.md

 Name
 ====

-Think of __uManage__ as "micro-manage"---the 'u' is close enough to a Greek _mu_---which is either a pun or accurate, depending on how you use it.
+Think of __uManage__ as "micro-manage"---the 'u' is close enough to a Greek _mu_/&mu;---which is either a pun or accurate, depending on how you use it.

 Or think of it as "You Manage," since you can, indeed, do that.